-A small, diverse country Malta offers you at the same time many historical landmarks to stunning landscape of islands and beaches.
-If you’re not considering yet to visit Malta, you should by now.
+A small, diverse country Malta offers you at the same time many historical landmarks to the stunning landscape of islands and beaches.
+If you’re not considering yet to visit Malta, you should plan your trip soon.
 You’ll love exploring many ancient temples and churches.

 The azure waters of beautiful island beaches and lagoons are so mesmerizing.
 There are some diving sites as well.
 You can try water adventures to enjoy the extreme beauty of underwater in Malta.
 Don’t miss to explore the nightlife of Malta, many nightclubs are there to visit and have fun.

 - 1 Experiences and top things to do in Malta